-A small anchorage close to the Southern shore, near the entrance to Conyer Creek Best approached from the East, after keeping the Fowley Spit cardinal buoy to starboard, South Deep clings to the shoreline for about 0.5m, with the best anchorage inside of Fowley Island.
+A small anchorage close to the Southern shore, near the entrance to Conyer Creek Best approached from the East, after keeping the Fowley Spit cardinal buoy to starboard, South Deep clings to the shoreline for about 0.5m, with the best anchorage just inside of Fowley Island.
+Really only suitable for shoal draft vessels.